OWASP/pysap/README.md

 Authors
 -------

-The library was designed and developed by Martin Gallo from SecureAuth Corporation's Labs team.
+The library was designed and developed by Martin Gallo from the SecureAuth Labs team.

 ### Contributors ###